Loading...

 Portion Control

-Eat slowly and chew thoroughly to enhance digestion and allow your body to better process the carbohydrates.
+Eat slowly and chew your food thoroughly to aid in digestion and allow your body to better process the carbohydrates.

 healthspan-mbl